About the Museum

 To ensure the safety of exhibitions and Museum visitors, book-bags and large purses are not allowed and visitors are asked to maintain a distance of 1 foot from art objects.
 The use of pens is not allowed in the galleries; pencils may be used to take notes or sketch.
 The use of electronic devices is not permitted in the galleries.

-The museum is fully accessible but there is no designated parking of any kind on the Common.
+The museum is fully accessible but there is no designated parking of any kind on the Commons.
 A limited number of wheelchairs are available.
 Three paintings from the Museum’s permanent collection have been replicated in tactile reproductions.
 They are available for hands-on study by the visually impaired as well as through verbal description.
 Call to schedule a tour that includes these works.

 Schedule a tour